-Below are six conference room design trends that can help you better engage employees so you can get the most out of every minute spent in a meeting.
+Below are nine conference room design trends for 2023 that can help you better engage employees, so you can get the most out of every minute spent in a meeting.

 A large conference room is perfect for department check-ins or client meetings.
-However, these rooms are less than ideal for quick brainstorming sessions or one-on-one interactions.
+However, these rooms are less than ideal for quick brainstorming sessions or one-on-one discussions.

-With conference room shortages becoming a major problem for many growing businesses, these larger-than-life meeting areas are often booked for small purposes which is a waste of resources and can make for an impersonal conversation.
+With conference room shortages a major problem for many growing businesses, these larger-than-life meeting areas are often booked for small purposes, which is a waste of resources and leads to impersonal conversation.

 To solve this dilemma, many businesses are opting for flexible, customizable conference room designs.
-But don’t worry — there’s no need to tear down drywall or install beams.
-With removable dividers, you can break up one large conference room into two smaller meeting areas or merge several spaces together to fit a big group.
+But don’t worry — there’s no need to tear down drywall or install new beams.
+The flexibility comes with removable wall dividers, so you can break up one large conference room into two smaller meeting areas or merge several spaces together to fit a big group.

-This is a quick and easy solution for space expansion as long as you consider how acoustics and furniture will be affected before you decide on your layout.
+Wall dividers are a quick and easy solution for space expansion, but you’ll need to consider how acoustics, chair arrangements and furniture will factor into your layout.

 Combined with your video conferencing platform, you can:

 - Record meetings

 - Save and email files in various formats